Betta Splendid

 Afterwards

-Once your fish has received a 7-10 day treatment with 1-1.5tsp/gallon of Aquarium salt with daily 100% water changes, it should be right as rain.
+Once your fish has received a 7-10 day treatment with 1-1.5tsp/gallon of Aquarium salt with daily 100% water changes, it should be healing.
 It may take a little bit to see fin re-growth, but it will be worth the wait when it comes.
 Re-growth appears clear at the ends and will usually regain color.

 Make sure the fish's filter remains off for a while to promote fin re-growth.
 Also, keep the tank's water changes a bit more frequent than usual while it heals, for good measure.